openpracticelibrary/openpracticelibrary/content/practice/social-contract.md

 * Quick means to clearly determine team dynamics and expectations
 * Promote autonomy and self governing of team behavior
 * The contract keeps the team consciously aware of how they work together
+* Establish empathy and context for future conversations between team members

 ## Materials Needed